rmurphey/blog-octopress/source/_posts/2007-12-14-jquery-ie7-operation-aborted-error.md

 date: "2007-12-14"
 title: jQuery IE7 "Operation Aborted" error
 comments: true
-categories: front-end development, jquery, troubleshooting
+categories:
+  - front-end development
+  - jquery
+  - troubleshooting
 ---

 I just got done troubleshooting an issue with a page with some jQuery on it.
 The jQuery was in a script called from the head of the document, and its job was to rearrange some elements into tabs once the page was loaded.